Story of the Jukskei River *

 River health *

-Monitoring by Edenvale RiverWatch of river health shows the health of the river is the inverse of the level of pollution with lows near Johannesburg CBD and Alexandra but in each case improving downstream.
+Monitoring river health by Edenvale RiverWatch shows the health of the river is lowest downstream of Johannesburg CBD and Alexandra but improves further on.
 While the river health improves, it does not rise above “Very Poor” ecological category which is the lowest level.
-At Bruma above Queen Street (Turnstone site) and Marlboro Road Bridge The condition of the stream bed is too contaminated to to test for River health.
 River health at all sites deteriorated from 2016 to 2017 except Kyalami, but Kyalami is on a longer term deterioration (see below).

 Jukskei River Catchment run-off and flooding *